mrmrs/writing/_posts/2013-05-28-learning-vim.md

 in how to not get stumped by <a href="http://en.wikipedia.org/wiki/Candle_problem">the candle problem.</a>
 </p>
 <p>
-  Taking the time to passively browse through the :help docs will keep your brain thining creatively about how each new command/motion can be applied to your current workflow.
+  Taking the time to passively browse through the :help docs will keep your brain thinking creatively about how each new command/motion can be applied to your current workflow.
 Most likely, as you're stumbling around, you'll discover solutions to problems you didn't even realize you had.
 </p>